DataDog/documentation/content/en/infrastructure/inventories/_index.md

 ---
-title: Inventories
+title: DDSQL
 kind: documentation
 ---

-{{< img src="infrastructure/inventories/inventories-overview.png" alt="The result of a SQL query shown on the Inventories page in Datadog" style="width:100%;" >}}
+{{< img src="dashboards/ddsql/query-result.png" alt="The result of a SQL query shown on the DDSQL page in Datadog" style="width:100%;" >}}

 ## Overview

-With [Inventories][1], you can get deeper visibility into your infrastructure by querying your resources with natural language or SQL.
+With [DDSQL][1], you can get deeper visibility into your infrastructure by querying your resources with natural language or SQL.

 ### Query in natural language

 Type your question into the search box, and Datadog builds the SQL query for you.

-{{< img src="infrastructure/inventories/natural-language-search.png" alt="The results of a natural language search for EC2 instance sizes" style="width:90%;" >}}
+{{< img src="dashboards/ddsql/natural-language-query.png" alt="A query inputted into the natural language search box" style="width:90%;" >}}

 ### Use SQL syntax